mariolukas/HydraPlay/README.md

 docker-compose build
 ```

 Make a copy of the file `hydraplay.example.json` and rename it to `hydraplay.private.json`.
-This file will contain all you configurations for the setup.
+This file contains all needed configurations for the setup.

-Open the file in an editor and make the changes you need.
-If you want to enable Spotify you will need a client_id and client_secret.
+Open the file in an editor and make your changes.
+If you want to enable Spotify you need a client_id and client_secret.
 Just follow the instructions of the [Mopidy Spotify extension](https://mopidy.com/ext/spotify/).
 Add the cliendId, client secret and your Spotify login credentials to the config.
-Set the enabled attribute in the config true.
+Enable Spotify and  save all changes.

 Now you are able to start the server with: